 What time are Guy Fawkes firework displays in the town centres, Widmerpool, Mickleover and Alton Towers

-The fun gets going on Fri 3 Nov, with a Fireworks Extravaganza at the Don Amott Arena at Mickleover; gates open at 5pm and there's a fairground for the kids, and an earlier display for younger ones at 6.15pm in advance of the main event at 8pm.
+The fun gets going on Fri 2 Nov, with the Mickleover Sports Fireworks Extravaganza on Station Road; gates open at 5pm and there's a fairground for the kids, and an earlier display for younger ones at 6.15pm in advance of the main event at 8pm.
 In Widmerpool the same evening, Keyworth Rugby Club is hosting its own firework display at 6.30pm, with hot food and drinks, a full bar and free parking.

 If you fancy something a little more intimate, various scout groups are having firework displays.
-The 3rd Woodthorpe Scouts group has its display at Pepperpots Scouts Ground on Mapperley Plains Road (6.30pm, Sat 4 Nov), with traditional food and glowsticks available; this is a no-alcohol event.
-Kimberley Scouts Group's firework display starts at 7pm on Sat 4 Nov and has a licensed bar and a disco until 10pm, while 4th Carlton Scouts has a display and bonfire (7pm, Sat 4 Nov) at Standhill Skateboard Park in King George V Playing Fields.
+The 3rd Woodthorpe Scouts group has its display at Pepperpots Scouts Ground on Mapperley Plains Road (6.30pm, Sat 3 Nov), with traditional food and glowsticks available; this is a no-alcohol event.
+4th Carlton Scouts has a display and bonfire (7pm, Sat 4 Nov) at Standhill Skateboard Park in King George V Playing Fields.

-Alton Towers closes its 2017 season with its annual fireworks display on Sat 4 and Sun 5 Nov at 7pm, giving you a chance to try the rides until 9pm.
+Alton Towers closes its 2018 season with its annual fireworks display over two nights on Sat 3 and Sun 4 Nov at 7pm, giving you a chance to try the rides until 9pm.

-On Sun 5 Nov, Bonfire Night itself, Mansfield Town FC has a fireworks display with a funfair and stalls at its own stadium on Field Mill Quarry Lane (from 5pm), while Nottingham Council's free fireworks display takes place at Forest Recreation Ground; there's a bonfire and fairground rides, but no parking near the site (7pm, Sun 5 Nov; public transport is highly recommended.)
+On Sun 4 Nov Mansfield Town FC has a fireworks display with a funfair and stalls at its own stadium on Field Mill Quarry Lane (from 5pm), while Nottingham Council's free fireworks display takes place at Forest Recreation Ground; there's a bonfire and fairground rides, but no parking near the site (7pm, Mon 5 Nov; public transport is highly recommended.)